lyrasis/kiba-extend/doc/file_registry_entry.md

 ~~~

 ### `:supplied`
-[true, false] whether the file/data is supplied from outside the ETL
+[true, false] whether the file/data is supplied from outside the kiba-extend project

 - default: false
 - Manually set to true for:
   - original data files from client
   - mappings/reconciliations to be merged into the ETL/migration
   - any other files created external to the ETL, which only need to be read from and never generated by the ETL process
-  - entries where `:src_class` is {Kiba::Extend::Sources::Marc}

 Both of the following are valid: